Casey Africano with Director of Undergraduate Studies Maria McKenna

 Jacqueline Mack graduated from the University of Notre Dame Law School and is now an Associate Attorney in the WPD Business Law Department.

 Before heading to medical school, Alexandra Rice spent the year in healthcare-related service with Westmoreland Volunteer Corps in Bethesda, MD.
+She is now a resident MD at Duke University in Family Medicine.

 After spending a summer working as a Consular Intern at the United States Department of State and working for the civil rights law firm, Relman, Dane, and Colfax in Washington D.C.
 Francesca Simon is a J.D.
 Candidate at University of California, Berkeley - School of Law.